FrancisBanville/ms_interpreting_probabilities/README.md

 be good estimators of the parameters describing species interactions in a Lotka-Volterra model (e.g., @Emmerson2004Predatora).
-However, this extra amount of ecological information typically comes at a cost of greater sampling effort or data requirement in predictive models (@Strydom2021Roadmapa), which can lead to relatively high levels of uncertainties when inferring quantitative networks with limited data.
+However, this extra amount of ecological information typically comes at a cost of greater sampling effort or data volume in predictive models (@Strydom2021Roadmapa), which can lead to relatively high levels of uncertainties when inferring quantitative networks with limited data.
 Just like binary networks, the uncertainty and spatiotemporal variability of quantitative interactions can be represented probabilistically,